 Super Lawyers Magazine has named three of our attorneys to the Super Lawyers and Rising Stars lists in 2022.

 See how our case results have helped clients rebuild their lives.

 Dog bites can cause severe injuries and psychological distress.
 If you are the victim of a dog attack, you may still be in shock.
 The injuries and fear associated with a dog attack are terrifying.
 But you have legal options if a dog bites you.

 In Ohio, owners are always responsible for any harm their dog causes.
-With legal assistance, you may be able to recover compensation to cover your losses after a dog bite.
+With legal assistance from a dog bite lawyer, you may be able to recover compensation to cover your losses after a dog bite.

 At Kisling, Nestico & Redick, we have over 500 years of combined legal experience, and our Columbus dog bite lawyers are well-prepared to get financial compensation for your suffering.
 With our help, you can file a lawsuit and fight for the best possible outcome.

 Serious Injuries Caused by Dog Bites